slash071/atlas/src/chapter_02/sub/tagging.md

 #### Using Tags with GitHub

 We have tags on local and we want them on github as well.
-In this senario, let's push one particular tag:
+To push a specific tag to GitHub:

 ```bash
 git push origin <tag-name>
 ```

-And what git will do is look to see if there are any difference, synchronize the commits if necessary and then push the tag.
+And what Git will do is look to see if there are any difference, synchronize the commits if necessary and then push the tag.

-To push all of our local tags up to github, all at one time, we can issue:
+To push all local tags to GitHub at once:

 ```bash
 git push origin master --tags
 ```

 This will synchronize our master branch, as well as push up any tags that are missing.

-What if you accidentally pushed a tag that shouldn't be on github?
+If you accidentally pushed a tag to GitHub and want to remove it, you can delete it remotely with:
-We can delete that tag by:

 ```bash
 git push origin :<tag-name>
 ```

-What this is literlaly saying is push nothing to this tag name.
+This command pushes "nothing" to the tag name, effectively deleting it.